LZBE: an LZ-style compressor supporting $O(\log n)$-time random access: LZBE Factorization

-In this section, we introduce a new factorization scheme called LZ-Start-End (LZSE) and explore its relationships with other compression schemes.
+In this section, we introduce a new factorization scheme called LZ-Begin-End (LZBE) and explore its relationships with other compression schemes.

-An \emph{LZ-Start-End (LZSE) factorization} of $T$ is an LZ-like factorization $\calF = (F_1, \dots, F_\zse)$ where every copy factor $F_i$ refers to a contiguous sequence of preceding factors.
-That is, for each copy factor $F_i$, there exist integers $1 \leq l \leq r < i$ such that $F_i = F_l \cdots F_r$.
-The greedy LZSE factorization is obtained by scanning the string left to right and selecting the longest possible factor at each step.
-We note that the greedy LZSE factorization is not necessarily the smallest LZSE factorization.
-Appendix~\ref{app:greedy_approx} presents a string family that gives a lower bound on the approximation ratio of the greedy factorization.
-Let $\zseg$ and $\zseopt$ denote the number of factors in the greedy and the smallest LZSE factorizations of $T$, respectively.
+An \emph{LZ-Begin-End (LZBE) factorization} of a string $T$ is an LZ-like factorization $\mathcal{F} = (F_1, \dots, F_\zbe)$ in which every copy factor must have a previous occurrence that begins and ends at factor boundaries.
+Hence, each copy factor corresponds to a concatenation of a contiguous sequence of preceding factors.
+Formally, for every copy factor $F_i$, there exist integers $1 \le j \le k < i$ such that $F_i = F_j F_{j+1} \cdots F_k$.
+The \emph{greedy LZBE factorization} of a string $T$ is defined as the LZBE factorization obtained by scanning $T$ from left to right and, at each step, selecting the longest valid factor that satisfies the LZBE condition.
+We note that the greedy LZBE factorization is not necessarily the smallest LZBE factorization (see Appendix~\ref{app:greedy_approx}).
+Let $\zbeg$ and $\zbeopt$ denote the number of factors in the greedy and the smallest LZBE factorizations of $T$, respectively.

-Since each copy factor refers to a contiguous sequence of preceding factors, an LZSE factorization naturally defines a context-free grammar.
-Specifically, for each copy factor $F_i \in \calFcopy$ of the form $F_i = F_l \cdots F_r$, we define the rule $F_i \rightarrow F_l \cdots F_r$, and for each char factor $F_i$ representing $c$, we define the rule $F_i \rightarrow c$.
-The start symbol $S$ is defined by the rule $S \rightarrow F_1 \cdots F_\zse$.
-This grammar generates $T$, and its size is $O(\zse^2)$, since each copy factor may refer to up to $O(\zse)$ factors.
-In this sense, the LZSE factorization can be seen as a compact representation of a CFG with a specific form, where each rule produces either a single character or a contiguous sequence of existing nonterminals.
-Figure~\ref{fig:LZSE_to_grammar} shows an LZSE factorization and its corresponding grammar.
+Since each copy factor refers to a contiguous sequence of preceding factors, an LZBE factorization naturally defines a context-free grammar.
+Specifically, for each copy factor $F_i \in \calFcopy$ of the form $F_i = F_j \cdots F_k$, we define the rule $F_i \rightarrow F_j \cdots F_k$, and for each char factor $F_i$ representing $c$, we define the rule $F_i \rightarrow c$.
+The start symbol $S$ is defined by the rule $S \rightarrow F_1 \cdots F_\zbe$.
+This grammar generates $T$, and its size is $O(\zbe^2)$, since each copy factor may refer to up to $O(\zbe)$ factors.
+In this sense, the LZBE factorization can be seen as a compact representation of a CFG with a specific form, where each rule produces either a single character or a contiguous sequence of existing nonterminals.
+Figure~\ref{fig:LZBE_to_grammar} shows an LZBE factorization and its corresponding grammar.